-COM 402 Intercultural Communication
+COM 320 Intercultural Communication

-Study of the dynamic interaction of communication and culture and the process of inducing change in the intercultural setting.
-Special consideration given to learning a new language, tools and methodologies, and development of specific intercultural communication skills with practical experience in language learning.
-Offered: spring, even years
+This course is the study of the dynamic interaction of communication and culture and the process of inducing change in the intercultural settings.
+Special consideration will be given to learning a new language, tools, methodologies, and development of specific intercultural communication skills with practical experience in language learning.
+Offered: spring

-Prerequisites: SAN 227 and COM 211 or COM 214
+Prerequisites: SAN 220 and COM 120 or COM 214